 Right off the bat, you need to make a couple of big decisions.
 Are you rescuing and releasing?
 Will your tadpoles live outdoors in a pond?
 Or do you intend to keep your animals when they become frogs?

 While many tadpoles can live together when they hatch, an indoor tank will quickly become overcrowded with adult frogs.
 You’ll also need to update your tank’s decor as they morph.
 To start, tadpoles live entirely underwater and have gills like fish.
-In fact, most frog moms lay the eggs underwater, so the entirety of the baby frog’s early life is spent submerged in your pool or tank.
+In fact, most frog moms lay the eggs beneath the surface, so the entirety of the baby frog’s early life is spent submerged in your pool or tank.

 As they begin the transition, everything about tadpole care changes.
 The key here is to look for those little back legs because that tells you the process has started and it’s time to think about making adjustments.
 Your froglet, an in-between stage in which he has both front and back legs but still has his tail, needs to spend some time out of water.
-After the back legs have formed, begin to add sticks and rocks or a small platform in anticipation of his lungs.
+After the back legs have appeared, begin to add sticks and rocks or a small platform in anticipation of his lungs.
 Of course, his diet will need to adapt substantially as well.
 It can feel like every day they want something different to eat.
 Prepare for this by doing some meal prep as frog puberty sets in.

 If you bring home eggs, you’ll be able to watch the entire frog-rearing cycle.
 Tiny tadpoles will hatch, and they’ll be extremely hungry.
 Luckily, their first food source is right there in the tank.
 They’ll eat their own eggs to start, which contain some vital nutrients that their little growing bodies need.
 Next, they will want to munch on veggies and pond plants.
 If you’re feeding them anything from the kitchen, make sure to boil it.
 We recommend you give them dinner every day or every other day.